vandersonamaral/vandersonamaral/README.md

 ###

 <h3 align="left">Welcome to my GitHub!
-I'm a student of Systems Analysis and Development, currently in the 3rd semester.
+I'm a student of Systems Analysis and Development, currently in the 3rd period.
 I'm always looking to learn and grow in my career as a developer.</h3>

 ###